-Mr. Harrington's earlier career was in operational management in the UK and Australia.
+Mr Harrington's earlier career was in operational management in the UK and Australia.
 His career since 1987 has been in Private Equity where he has an excellent track record of delivering results for investors in sectors including: health, technology, industrial services and manufacturing.
-He is currently non-executive Chairman of Advent Partners, a pre-eminent mid-market Australian PE firm.

-Mr. Harrington is non-executive Director of Pro Pac Packaging (ASX: PPG) and Integral Diagnostics (ASX: IDX).
-At the end of 2017 he resigned as a Non-Executive Director of Bradken Limited following its successful acquisition by Hitachi.
+Mr. Harrington is Non-Executive Director of Pro Pac Packaging (ASX: PPG) and Integral Diagnostics (ASX: IDX).